“Good morning. Would you like some coffee?”

 Several well-known figures from the arts and entertainment have come into the Antiquarium over the years.
 Some of these personalities meshed better with the store’s counter-cultural aesthetic than others did.

 Robert Lee tells the story of when TV and voice actor Hans Conried (best known for providing the voice of Captain Hook in Disney’s Peter Pan) came into the first location on Farnam Street.
 “I don’t remember the year, but it was at the old store, on Farnam Street.
 Bob Davies (a very good friend of ours, who passed away years ago), was in the rare book room, playing a Black Sabbath record.
-Hans Conried, the actor came on the store looking for rate books.
+Hans Conried, the actor, came in the store looking for rare books.
 Tom mentioned that he had Little Dorrit, first edition, by Charles Dickens.
 Conried sniffed that he already had a copy: signed.
 Tom told me later that the actor, disturbed by the rock and roll, had said with a pained expression ‘That music is execrable.’”

 On the other hand, Julie Yancy tells the following story: “When I was working double shifts in the Market, Tom always let me take a nap in the comfortable chair near the Mickey Mouse phone.
 One afternoon, I was awakened by a voice whispering ‘Wake up, Julie.
 Wake up.’
 I opened my eyes and realized it was Bob Dylan!
 As I tried not to wet myself, Dylan was smiling and Tom was directly behind him, delighted with his joke and laughing his ass off.
 It was one of the best days of my life.”